katie-ar/pie-chart-tunes/README.md

 Note: Currently only specifically allowed Spotify accounts can sign in on this website.
 I'm awaiting acceptance of a quota extension request, which will allow anyone who visits the website to sign in to their Spotify account.

 This is a responsive React app that makes use of the [Recharts library](https://recharts.org/) and the [styled-components library](https://styled-components.com/).
 When you sign in to your Spotify account, you can view various aspects of your Spotify listening data represented by pie charts.
-It's hosted on Github pages and you can visit it [here](https://katie-ar.github.io/pie-chart-tunes/).
+It's hosted on GitHub Pages and you can visit it [here](https://katie-ar.github.io/pie-chart-tunes/).

 ### Example screenshots